 Hotel Adlon is a member of The Leading Hotels of the World portfolio.
 The Queen stayed here, Obama stayed here, and Michael Jackson dangled his new-born son out of the window here.
 It’s fair to say that throughout the Twentieth Century, the Hotel Adlon Kempinski has barely left the news.

 Now celebrating its 110th birthday, the Adlon is still the only realistic destination for Berlin’s visiting international elite.
 It has stayed en-vogue because of its cushy location, one minute’s walk from attractions like the Brandenburg Gate and the Reichstag, but also because it has thoughtfully reconciled its rich history with a modern and relaxed idea of luxury.
 You’ll find the staff, for instance, are refreshingly informal, and subtly attentive.

-The centre piece is a giant but casual lobby bar that serves all day, with spectacular furnishings so grand they make its patrons look like the subjects of a Renaissance painting.
-A first-floor balcony and double-height ceilings call for marvelous Art Deco light fixtures, and an atrium fills with natural light.
-The necessities (concierge, check in desks, lifts) are off on the fringes, out of sight of all the socialising.
+The centrepiece is a giant but casual lobby bar that serves all day, with spectacular furnishings so grand they make its patrons look like the subjects of a Renaissance painting.
+A first-floor balcony and double-height ceilings call for marvellous Art Deco light fixtures, and an atrium fills with natural light.
+The necessities (concierge, check-in desks, lifts) are off on the fringes, out of sight of all the socialising.

-The hotel was rebuilt in the Nineties, and there is the odd patch of tired carpet from that era, but otherwise the hotel reflects the Golden Age of glamour; gold leaf and marble are key to the design.
-There are nods to the hotel’s history too, for instance in the lifts, which have been modeled to look like they’re from the early part of last Century, when the hotel was first booming.
+The hotel was rebuilt in the Nineties, and there is the odd patch of tired carpet from that era, but otherwise, the hotel reflects the Golden Age of glamour; gold leaf and marble are key to the design.
+There are nods to the hotel’s history too, for instance in the lifts, which have been modelled to look like they’re from the early part of last century, when the hotel was first booming.